 In addition to the photography village pop-up itself, Photoville NYC 2019 also brings a beer garden to the riverfront space at Brooklyn Bridge Park, with local food and drink vendors organized by Smorgasburg (a seasonal, open-air food market that’s hugely popular among New Yorkers).
 Photoville returns to New York City for its eighth year in a row after the free photography festival expanded to Los Angeles for the first time in early 2019.

-The full Photoville NYC 2019 program will be available online on August 15 with details and a schedule for talks, workshops, and activities.
+Photoville will be closed from September 16 through 18, 2019.
+The full 2019 program is available online with details and a schedule for talks, workshops, and activities.

 >> Next: Plan Your Trip With AFAR’s Guide to New York City